Chatting with our Founder, Linda Wang

 WITH MAY BEING AAPI HERITAGE MONTH, CAN YOU SHARE WITH US A LITTLE ABOUT YOUR BACKGROUND?

-Linda: I was born and raised in Taiwan and moved from Taipai to Wisconsin at the age of 10.
+Linda: I was born and raised in Taiwan and moved from Taipei to Wisconsin at the age of 10.
 To say it was a little bit of a culture shock and change of scenery is a major understatement!
 I didn’t speak a word of English when I first moved to the states because I honestly never had to, but that definitely made the first 2 years pretty challenging since there was such a learning curve.
 I can joke about it now but I remember kids at school thinking I was mute because I didn’t speak!

 WHAT WERE SOME OF THE BEST PARTS OF GROWING UP IN AN ASIAN AMERICAN HOUSEHOLD?